 You will study 180 credits in total during your Environmental Engineering and Project Management MSc(Eng).
 A standard module is typically worth 15 credits and the dissertation is worth 60 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 You will undertake a project during the summer months.

 - Potential impacts of climate change on wastewater treatment

 - The effects of shale gas fracking on water industry assets

 - The use of recycled glass in wastewater treatment.

 Presents the principles of integrated water resources management and introduces the tools necessary to undertake and regulate water resources management.
 It covers the design of water systems and water treatment, including point source development, network design and distribution, operational and management issues.

 Indoor and Urban Air Quality - 15 credits